Chris Bostock

-Chris Bostock is an English musician, songwriter and music producer, known for his work with JoBoxers, Subway Sect, Dave Stewart and the Spiritual Cowboys, The Style Council, Spear of Destiny, The X-Certs and The Stingrays.
+Chris Bostock is an English musician, songwriter and music producer, known for his work with JoBoxers, Subway Sect, Dave Stewart and the Spiritual Cowboys, the Style Council, Spear of Destiny, the X-Certs and the Stingrays.

-Bostock has also guested on albums and singles by Shakespears Sister and The Rhythm Sisters, plus live shows and TV appearances with Sandie Shaw, and Daryl Hall & John Oates.
+Bostock has also guested on albums and singles by Shakespears Sister and the Rhythm Sisters, plus live shows and TV appearances with Sandie Shaw, and Daryl Hall & John Oates.

 Career

-Starting out in Bristol, UK, Bostock studied classical piano from the age of six, taking up the guitar aged 12 and formed his first band The Stingrays in 1978 as bassist and backing vocalist, appearing on the Bristol compilation album Avon Calling before releasing their first single 'Countdown', having played numerous shows opening for acts such as the UK Subs and The Undertones.
+Starting out in Bristol, UK, Bostock studied classical piano from the age of six, taking up the guitar aged 12 and formed his first band the Stingrays in 1978 as bassist and backing vocalist, appearing on the Bristol compilation album Avon Calling before releasing their first single "Countdown", having played numerous shows opening for acts such as the UK Subs and the Undertones.

-Bostock then joined Bristol band The X-Certs, playing Clash-influenced songs fused with Reggae and appearing on The Bristol Recorder 2 compilation album before releasing their own single 'Together' while opening for acts such as The Clash and The Associates.
+Bostock then joined Bristol band the X-Certs, playing Clash-influenced songs fused with reggae and appearing on The Bristol Recorder 2 compilation album before releasing their own single "Together" while opening for acts such as the Clash and the Associates.

 In 1980, Clash/Specials/Dexys/Subway Sect manager Bernard Rhodes, recruited Bostock along with Sean McLusky, Rob Marche and DC Collard to form a group with fellow Bristol musician Johnny Britton.
-The new band then started touring with Vic Godard in 1981 as the second incarnation of Subway Sect before recording an album Songs For Sale for London Records in 1982.
+The new band then started touring with Vic Godard in 1981 as the second incarnation of Subway Sect before recording an album Songs for Sale for London Records in 1982.
 They also ran their weekly Club Left in association with Rhodes at the Whiskey-A-Go-Go in Wardour Street, enabling the band to showcase singers such as New Yorker Dig Wayne, Lady Blue and Bananarama while Johnny Britton set the scene as the house DJ playing his brand of Cool Bop & Swing.

-Working with Dig Wayne, the band worked up a set incorporating Funk, Northern Soul, Rhythm & Blues and Ska and became JoBoxers, signing to RCA Records and embarking on a UK tour opening for Madness in 1983.
-The JoBoxers’ single "Boxerbeat" reached No 3 in the charts while "Just Got Lucky" reached No 7 (UK) and No 31 (US) and their album Like Gangbusters went Top 20 (UK).
+Working with Dig Wayne, the band worked up a set incorporating funk, northern soul, rhythm & blues and ska and became JoBoxers, signing to RCA Records and embarking on a UK tour opening for Madness in 1983.
+JoBoxers' debut single "Boxerbeat" reached No 3 on the charts while "Just Got Lucky" reached No. 7 in the UK and No. 31 in the US and their album Like Gangbusters went top 20 (UK).

-Bostock co-wrote the songs "Just Got Lucky", "Johnny Friendly", "Not My Night", "Crime of Passion" and "Is This Really The First Time" among others.
+Bostock co-wrote the songs "Just Got Lucky", "Johnny Friendly", "Not My Night", "Crime of Passion" and "Is This Really the First Time", among others.
 The group toured in the UK, US and Australasia.
-Two more albums were written and recorded: Skin & Bone and Missing Link but the band ran into business obstacles prior to the release of Skin & Bone resulting in some of the Skin & Bone tracks being released but none of Missing Link.
-All previously unreleased tracks are now available on Just Got Lucky - The Complete Works 1993-1986, released in 2025.
+Two more albums were written and recorded: Skin & Bone and Missing Link but the band ran into business obstacles prior to the release of Skin & Bone resulting in some of the Skin & Bone tracks being released but none from Missing Link.
+All previously unreleased tracks are now available on Just Got Lucky - The Complete Works 1983-1986, released in 2025.